akeneo/pim-docs/cookbook/rule/general_information_on_rule_format.rst

 Add
 ___

-This action adds values to a multiselect attribute or add a product to a category.
+This action allows to add values to a multi-select attribute or a product to categories.

 Two parameters are required, two other are optional.
  - field: attribute code.